-Her mother would have known, too, if she could have spoken.
-You know what to do.
-She had taught Bianca how plants worked by observing their autograph, the curl of the leaves, how they opened and closed.
+Bianca was closer to being able to cure malaria than they’d ever been.
+Her mother had taught her to see the rhythm of plants, creating seeds, writing their autographs in the shape and curl of the leaves that opened and closed each day.
 This artemisia, in the deep fall, just at the start of flowering, was the most expressive of all.
 And it had gestured to her.
 The bitter roots were the medicine her mother needed.

 The door behind Bianca slammed open.